 Participatory budgeting in North Ayrshire has gone from strength to strength.
 As well as PB events across our six localities we have also had themed events, with a focus on mental health and young people.
 Our approach has evolved and at the same time the number of local people and groups applying and participating has continued to grow.
+This year 2413 people have voted at locality PB events, with 103 applications being successful.

 We are keen to build on this and are moving towards mainstreaming participatory budgeting, that means using the PB approach for mainstream budgets.
 You can find out more by watching the PB Scotland film available via this link.